 The same philosophy goes for Duritz outside of Counting Crows, who has in hand in a variety of fascinating extracurricular activities.
 Naturally, there are a couple that tie back directly to music, but there’s another that’s generally unrelated, although it can be perfectly paired with an evening of songs under the stars.

-“I’m working on and running a winery with two friends,” he drops about the Santa Ynez Valley–based Standing Sun handcrafted wines.
+“I’m working on and running a winery with two friends,” he drops about the Napa Valley–based Elyse Winery.
 “Also, me and some good friends have been putting on the Underwater Sunshine music festival.
 We just put on our second one in April and we’re doing our third in November, so there’s a lot of planning that goes into that.
 It’s a free indie music festival.
 It’s not the easiest thing to organize putting all these bands together, getting a lineup and getting sponsors for that, because we want to make it free for people.
 And then I’ve been doing the Underwater Sunshine podcast a lot too.
 If [people] like our music, I think they’ll like the podcast.
 It’s pretty cool.”

 Then of course there’s the question of when Counting Crows will venture into the full-length follow-up to 2014’s Somewhere Under Wonderland now that there’s been the ear-pleasing tease of the “August and Everything After” single.
 In addition to being the subject of the band’s prior passing through Ravinia, that long-player shot straight to the top 10 and was frequently cited as “the band’s best,” a significant milestone considering how many multi-platinum, modern-day masterpieces came before.